-Education is still relentlessly focused on preparing young people to pass exams, but this approach ignores the skills that employers are now looking for, the skills that allow young people to effectively navigate rapid, constant change, the skills that encourage imagination, creativity, and innovation, and the skills that will develop an individual’s wellbeing and success.
+Education is still relentlessly focused on preparing young people to pass exams.
+But this approach ignores the skills employers are now looking for, the skills that allow young people to navigate rapid, constant change effectively, the skills that encourage imagination, creativity, and innovation, and the skills that will develop an individual’s wellbeing and success.

-Back in 2015 Dr Dr Anthony Seldon spoke out about his belief that state schools have much to learn from the private sector, which is far better at preparing students not just with good grades, but with “a grounding in soft skills.”
+Back in 2015, Dr Anthony Seldon spoke out about his belief that state schools have much to learn from the private sector, which is far better at preparing students not just with good grades but with “a grounding in soft skills.”

-State schools are “the victim of forces that compel them to focus on a narrow range of exam teaching”
+He recognised that state schools are “the victim of forces that compel them to focus on a narrow range of exam teaching.”

 And they may not even be aware of this – not until they try to find a job!